myseq/httpver_scan/README.md

 # Tool: httpver_scan
 This is a tool (written in Python) to perform quick scan on HTTP server.

+It's features include:
+ - scan spcific URL
+ - scan a list of sites from an input file
+ - allow to follow [301] redirection
+ - always make async connections

 # Usage
 ```bash